Manuscripts submitted to Evidence-Based Oncology™ typically are 1500-2000 words in length and follow AMA style.

 References to papers accepted but not yet published should be designated as "in press" and included in the reference section.
 Information from manuscripts submitted but not accepted should be cited in the text as "unpublished observations" with written permission from the source.
 Reference for "personal communication" that provides essential information not available from a public source, should include the name of the person, his or her degree, and the date of communication should be cited in parentheses in the text.
 In text, do not use footnotes; instead include them in parentheses in the body of the manuscript.
 (Footnotes should only be used in tables and figures.)

 Reference Style Samples:

 2. Wynia MK, Schwab AP.
 The value equation: the decision-making process should be sensitive to value.
 In: Ensuring Fairness in Health Care Coverage: An Employer's Guide to Making Good Decisions on Tough Issues.
-New York, NY: AMACOM; 2007:131-149.
+AMACOM; 2007:131-149.

 Graphic Elements.
 Inclusion of graphic elements (tables/figures) is strongly encouraged.

 Tables.
 Place each table on a new page.
 Number all tables sequentially in the order they are cited in the text.
 Include a title for each table.
-All accronyms must be defined at the bottom of the table.
-Footnotes should be identified using superscript lettersa,b,c (not asterisks or special symbols) and explained in a footnote to the table.
-Please submit tables in an editable format, ie, Word of Excel (not as picture).
+All acronyms must be defined at the bottom of the table.
+Footnotes should be identified using superscript letters a,b,c (not asterisks or special symbols) and explained in a footnote to the table.
+Please submit tables in an editable format, such as Word or Excel (not as a picture).